z336/blog/src/pages/writing/how-to-build-this-website.md

 @import url("cube.css");
 ```

-I want to use the [https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_cascade/Cascade](CSS cascade) to my advantage.
-So this import order applies the reset, adds the settings (variables) the other files will use, applies universal element selector styles, and then adds all of the specific CUBE styles.
-This way, the styles are applied in the preferred order to the document.
+I want to use the [CSS cascade](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_cascade/Cascade) to my advantage, so this import order applies the reset, adds the settings (variables), applies universal element selector styles, and then adds all of the specific CUBE styles.
+The result is the styles are applied in the preferred order to the document when it loads.

 Note that you can apply CSS in an Astro project in many ways, including using SASS, CSS-in-JS solutions (gross), etc. I love SASS but vanilla CSS is so good these days.

 ## Deploy

-A website is never complete, but at some point I deploy the site from GitHub using Netlify.
-Since this is a digital garden, I may update this post, change the styles, move content around, etc. But for now, this is about as done as it gets.
+A website is never complete, but at some point I [deploy the site from GitHub using Netlify](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/).